ina-foss/InaGVAD/README.md

 * materials representing the diversity of contents that can be found in French TV and radio
 * freely available corpus and evaluation code allowing to train and evaluate models

-A Voice Activity Detection benchmark based on 6 open-source systems (inaSpeechSegmenter, LIUM_SpkDiarization, Pyannote, Rvad, Silero, SpeechBrain) show InaGVAD generalist TV and music radio categories are more challenging that estimates obtained on AMI, VoxConverse and DIHARD 3 VAD corpora.
+A Voice Activity Detection benchmark based on 6 open-source systems (inaSpeechSegmenter, LIUM_SpkDiarization, Pyannote, Rvad, Silero, SpeechBrain) show InaGVAD generalist TV and music radio categories are more challenging than estimates obtained on AMI, VoxConverse and DIHARD 3 VAD corpora.

 ## Downloading Audio files